-Figure 5.
+Figure 4.
 Palletizing Task

-To illustrate the capabilities of extended guiding systems, we present a simple task programmed in the ASEA robot's guiding system6.
-The task is illustrated in Figure 5; it consists of picking a series of parts of different heights from a pallet, moving them to a drilling machine, and placing them on a different pallet.
+To illustrate the capabilities of extended guiding systems, we present a simple task programmed in the ASEA robot's guiding system7.
+The task is illustrated in Figure 4; it consists of picking a series of parts of different heights from a pallet, moving them to a drilling machine, and placing them on a different pallet.
 The resulting program has the following structure:

-6This program is based on two program fragments included in the ASEA manual [ASEA]
+7This program is based on two program fragments included in the ASEA manual [ASEA]

 I.No.
 Instruction Remarks

 10 OUTPUT ON 17 Flag ON indicates do pickup

 20 PATTERN Beginning of procedure

 30 TEST JUMP 17 Skip next instruction if flag is on

-40 JUMP 170
+40 JUMP 170 •

 50 OUTPUT OFF 17 Next time do put down

 60 Pickup operation (see below)

 100 MOD End of common code for pickup

-110 Positioning for first pickup
+110 • • • Positioning for first pickup

 130 MOD Execute procedure

 140 Positioning for second pickup

 160 MOD Execute procedure

 170 Machining and put down operation

 200 OUTPUT ON 17 Next time do pickup

 210 MOD End of common code for put down

-220 Position for first put down
+220 • • • Position for first put down

 230 MOD Execute procedure

-240 Position for second put down
+240 • • • Position for second put down

 Note that the MOD operation is used with two meanings: (1) to indicate the end of a common section of the PATTERN, and (2) to indicate where the common section is to be executed.
-The sequence of instructions exected would be: 10, 20, 30, 50, 60, ..., 100, ..., 130, 30, 40, 170, ..., 200, ..., 230, 30, 50, ...
+The sequence of instructions exected would be: $10, 20, 30, 50, 60, \ldots, 100, \ldots, 130, 30, 40, 170, \ldots, 200, \ldots, 230, 30, 50, \ldots$

 The key to the pickup operation is that we can use a search to locate the top surface of the part, so we need not know the heights exactly.
-The pickup sequence could be programmed as follows (fingers are assumed closed initially).
+The fingers are initially closed and the robot starts out in position P1, which is above the highest part and vertically above P2, which is at the height of the shortest part (see Figure 4).
+Note that the parts are not in the workspace during the programming sequence.